soundslikealloy/nOEN/README.md

 ![Logo](Logo/Banner.png)
 <br>*Contributors: Eloi Martinez-Rabert*

 n-Order Ecological Network (nOEN) is a statistical platform to identify the ecological interactions (pairwise and higher-order) that control the community assembly.
-This platform is based on the multivariate Kendall's Tau (Tau-N), a new non-parametric correlation measure between more than two variables based on _paired orthants_[^1].
+This platform is based on the multivariate Kendall's Tau (Tau-N), a new non-parametric correlation measure between more than two variables based on the _paired orthants_ concept[^1].

 The multivariate Kendall's Tau (τ<sub>N</sub>) ranges from -1 to +1, inclusive.
 For **pairwise interactions** (corresponding to conventional Kendall's Tau, τ)[^2], a value of -1 indicates that one dataset ranking is the reverse of the other (i.e., negative correlation), whereas a value of +1 indicates that the two rankings of datasets are the same (i.e., positive correlation).
 A value of 0 indicates no correlation between datasets.
 The ecological interpretation of Kendall's Tau (τ coefficient) depends on the type of ecological interaction: